Martin Edlund

 Grace Kim

-Manager, Network Partnerships
+Senior Manager, Program and Partnerships

 Grace is the Manager of Network Partnerships at Malaria No More, focusing on the Institute of Malaria and Climate Solutions.
 Prior to joining MNM, Grace worked as a business development consultant at ICAP and as a Program Officer at JSI Research & Training Institute, implementing USAID global health projects and working with the Center for HIV & Infectious Diseases.
 She began her career in research focused on maternal health outcomes in Zanzibar.
 Grace received her B.A. in Neuroscience and a Master of Public Health from Boston University, concentrating in Global Health and Epidemiology.